eaobservatory/hedwig/README.rst

 * Update your configuration file if necessary, for example if new options have been added.
 (Compare your hedwig.ini to hedwig.ini.template to check.)
+* Check for special updates requiring manual intervention.
+  Notes and scripts to help with this can be found in the `util/update` directory.
 * Update your database if the schema has changed --- see the notes on using `Alembic` in the `Database`_ section.
 * Restart the web application.